naresh2478/ip/README.md

 # Duke project template

 This is a project template for a greenfield Java project.
-It's named after the Java mascot _Duke_.
 Given below are instructions on how to use it.

-## User Guide

-The full user guide is included in the repository at `docs/README.md`.

-- View it locally in your editor: `docs/README.md`.
-- Or view it on GitHub (once pushed) at: `https://github.com/naresh2478/ip/blob/main/docs/README.md`.

-Quick link (relative path): `docs/README.md`.
+---

+📚 Full documentation: See [docs/README.md](docs/README.md) — or view online: https://github.com/naresh2478/ip/blob/main/docs/README.md

 ## Setting up in Intellij